 Those who are unemployed, formerly self-employed or ‘Returners’:

 This course is free for eligible applicants who are unemployed, formerly self-employed or who are classified by Springboard+ as ‘Returners’ or ‘Homemakers’.

-Application for this Diploma in Networking and Systems Security course will open on Wednesday June 16th.
+Application for this Diploma in Networking and Systems Security course commencing early 2022 is now open.
 Application should be made via the Springboard+ website here.

 We are hosting a number of events in the lead up to the next academic year to give prospective students the opportunity to find out more about their course and the College.
 At the moment these events are virtual and you can pre-register here.

 You can also make a safe socially distanced 1-2-1 appointment with an Admissions Advisor in the College campus building here from 9am-5pm Monday to Friday.